 Fred is a beautiful brindle and white boy.
 His coat is incredibly soft.
 Fred’s big ol’ paws and cute little teeth add to his charm.
 He has a very expressive face!
 Fred is on the large side and looks like he takes more after the American Bulldog than any other breed.

-Fred is a resident at the MPR shelter.
+Fred currently resides at the MPR shelter and handles his stay with us like a champ.
 He is very well-behaved both in and outside of his kennel.
-He occasionally whines when he’s missing his gal, Wilma but we can’t blame the lover boy; they are so great together!
+He occasionally whines when he’s missing his gal Wilma, but we can’t blame the lover boy.
+They are so great together!

 Fred is very silly, yet well behaved gentleman.
-His personality is similar to Wilma’s although he seems little younger or at least, juvenile in his personalty.
+Half Don Juan, half clown.
+No wonder Wilma is crazy about him.
+His personality is similar to hers in fact, although he seems a little younger or at least, more juvenile.
+He sorts of look up to her as a big sister, even though he's a little larger than her.
 When alone with humans, he loves belly rubs, head massages, and cuddles.
 When he’s with his woman, they both love to play and show their silly sides.

 Behavior with people:

 Fred is a very cool guy.
 He’s easy-going and polite.
 He does not jump up on you, which is great considering his massive paws!
-This Flintstone is very much a character and we are loving getting to know more about him.
+This Flintstone is very much a character who loves to entertain people with his amusing personality.
 He is outgoing and comfortable with everyone he meets.
-He still has a puppy personality and is just a big lovable goof.
+He still has a puppy disposition, we believe he will never grow out of.
+He's just a big lovable goof.